Mission: Possible! Austin has been serving in the greater Austin area since 1992.

 In 1992, Project Intercept began connecting with children in East Austin.
 Outreach expanded into the homeless population in 1993, with Church Under the Bridge beginning to meet once a month.
 1993 was also the first year of Camp Nikos, a summer camp for at-risk children.
 In 1996, Mission: Possible!
 Austin became a 501(c)(3), and the following year officially moved to the Eastside to office out of Owen’s Garage.
 By 1998, Church Under the Bridge was operating every Sunday.

 In 2003, Mission: Possible!
-Austin purchased what is now the Mission Possible Community Center.
+Austin purchased what is now the Child & Family Center.
 In 2007, Mission: Possible!
 Austin acquired 1816 & 1818 East 12th Streets, now occupying two corners at 12th & Chicon.
 In the last few years there has been a strategic focus on partnering with other non-profits for the purpose of generational transformation through community development.
 Through these partnerships, Mission: Possible!
-Austin now offers pregnancy resources, a medical and dental clinic, anger management and recovery services, as well as job training and education support for adults.
+Austin now offers pregnancy resources, children and family programs, anger management and recovery services, and a local community church.
+In 2017, Mission: Possible!
+Austin celebrated 25 years of ministry!
+Mission: Possible!
+Austin built the Hesed Interventional (or safe) Homes and saw the launching of its strategic partner Eastside Community Church which meets at 1190 Chicon st.